On why it is impossible to draw firm and unambigious borders between the different shades of transgender.

 (I am using the term transsexual here, as I resent the truscum attempts at taking over the word transgender.)

 There are people who identify fully with their target sex who do not experience what the medical establishment has defined as dysphoria.
-There are non-binaries who suffer from dysphoria.
+There are non-binary people who suffer from dysphoria.
 Dysphoria can therefore not be used to determine who is transsexual and who is not.

 At best it can be used as a proxy or an indicator for determining what kind of health services they should get.
 But to be honest with you: I find even that approach questionable.